 Students should graduate with a solid theoretical background so that they can continue to

-learn and stay current in this rapidly developing field after graduation.
+learn and stay current in this rapidly changing field after graduation.
 WLC computer science

 WLC’s computer science program teaches students ways of thinking that are necessary to be